Skip to main content

 EIP-1559

-A major Ethereum upgrade that introduced a base fee for transactions and a deflationary burn mechanism.
-It replaced the old gas auction model and made transaction fees more predictable.
+A 2021 Ethereum upgrade that introduced a base fee mechanism and token burn model, replacing the older gas auction system to stabilize transaction fees.

 Electrum Wallet